matrix-org/matrix-spec/content/client-server-api/modules/receipts.md

 and notifications counts) a special thread ID of `main` is used.

 Thread roots are considered to be in the main timeline, as are events that are related to a thread root via non-thread relations.
-Note that clients providing a single-thread view will probably want to include thread roots and some of their child events (e.g. reactions) in that view, even though from a receipt point of view they are not part of that thread.

 The following is an example DAG for a room, with dotted lines showing event relationships and solid lines showing topological ordering.